steno-aarhus/research/about/quarto.md

     edit and submit that edit as a pull request to be merged into the main content.
-This pull request workflow is one of the main reasons open source software is so successful and secure, because anyone who sees a problem can fix it.
+This pull request workflow is one of the main reasons open source software is so successful and secure, because anyone who sees a problem can help to fix it.

 ## Conclusion